General-Meow/learning-es/README.md

       - e.g. a document with a field containing `don't put all your eggs in one basket`
         - match type search with the terms `basket eggs one` will return the document
         - phrase search with the same `basket eggs one` will not but if you changed it to `eggs in one basket` it will
+    - `has_child` and `has_parent` are queries for join types
+      - these allow you to search for child or parents that get returned by a query
   - `Compound` queries wrap other queries together to achieve a result, an example of this functionality would be to search for certain type of products that are in stock
     - e.g. find wine type products where stock is greater than 0 this will require two queries together
     - You can even wrap compound queries into other compound queries